-If you want a more detailed run-through read this.
+If you want a more detailed run-through to read this.

 Why Should Each Hole Not Be Closer Than 8mm?

-The found that drilling a new hole beyond 7mm from the existing hole, maintained maximum strength.
-Here is a link to their test if you want to read more.
+They found that drilling a new hole beyond 7mm from the existing hole, maintained maximum strength.

 Know Your DIN Release Value